grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 - **Both** - The default option.
 Returns results for both a **Range** query and an **Instant** query.
 - **Range** - Returns a range vector consisting of a set of time series data containing a range of data points over time for each time series.
 You can choose lines, bars, points, stacked lines or stacked bars
 - **Instant** - Returns one data point per query and only the most recent point in the time range provided.
 Instant query results can be depicted in the time series panel by adding a field override, adding a property to the override named `Transform`, and selecting `Constant` from the **Transform** dropdown.
 The results are depicted in table format or as raw data.
-- **Exemplars** query runs with the regular query and shows exemplars in the graph.

 For more information, refer to the [Time Series Transform option documentation]({{< relref "../../../panels-visualizations/visualizations/time-series#transform" >}}).

 > **Note:** Grafana modifies the request dates for queries to align them with the dynamically calculated step.
 > This ensures a consistent display of metrics data, but it can result in a small gap of data at the right edge of a graph.

+### Exemplars

+Toggle **Exemplars** to run a query that includes exemplars in the graph.
+Exemplars are unique to Prometheus.
+For more information see [Introduction to exemplars](https://grafana.com/docs/grafana/latest/fundamentals/exemplars/).

 ## Code mode

 **Code mode** is for the experienced Prometheus user with prior expertise in PromQL, Prometheus' query language.
 The Code mode editor allows you to create queries just as you would in Prometheus.
-For more information about Prometheus's query language (PromQL), see [Querying Prometheus](http://prometheus.io/docs/querying/basics/).
+For more information about PromQL see [Querying Prometheus](http://prometheus.io/docs/querying/basics/).

 {{< figure src="/static/img/docs/prometheus/code-mode.png" max-width="500px" class="docs-image--no-shadow" caption="Code mode" >}}